cesanta/mongoose/docs/API.md

 value is guaranteed to be non-NULL.
 If parameter is not set, zero-length string is returned.

-    void mg_iterate_over_connections(struct mg_server *, mg_handler_t func);
+    void mg_wakeup_server_ex(struct mg_server *, mg_handler_t func,
+                             const char *fmt, ...);

+Sends string message to a server.
+Function `func` is called for every active connection.
+String message is passed in `struct mg_connection::callback_param`.
-This is an interface primarily designed to push arbitrary data to websocket connections at any time.
-This function could be called from the Mongoose thread only.
-When it returns, Mongoose thread calls `func()` for each active connection.
+This function is designed to push data to the connected clients, and can be called from any thread.
+There is a limitation on the length of the message, currently at 8 kilobytes.
-It is allowed to call `mg_send_data()` or `mg_websocket_write()` within a callback, cause `func` is executed in the context of the Mongoose thread.

-    void mg_wakeup_server(struct mg_server *);

-Makes `mg_poll_server()` that could be sleeping in the `select()` syscall to break the call and return.
-This function can be called from any thread.
-It is designed to let other threads wake up Mongoose thread from the sleep and let it do a fresh new IO iteration over all connection.
-Usually it is done when other threads decides there is new data ready to be sent by Mongoose.

     void mg_send_status(struct mg_connection *, int status_code);
     void mg_send_header(struct mg_connection *, const char *name,